-On MOTION by Mr. Liquori, seconded by Mr. Berlinsky, with all in favor, Resolution 2023-03 Appointing Kutak Rock LLP as District Counsel, was approved.
+On MOTION by Mr. Liquori, seconded by Mr. Berlinsky, with all in favor, Resolution 2023-03 Appointing Kutak Rock LLP as District Counsel and Approving the District Counsel Agreement, was approved.

 C. Consideration of Resolution 2023-04 Selection of Registered Agent and Office